WICG/display-locking/explainer.md

 locking can be applied in order to improve their performance.
 Finally, we will discuss possible display locking implementations, along with possible corner cases and limitations.

-Note that although some of the motivating examples below talk about locking an element which is already in the DOM, the current effort is to only introduce a variant of display locking that locks an element before it is inserted into the DOM.
-This helps with one important consideration: current visual state while the element is locked.
-When locking an element before inserting it into the DOM, we treat the element's current visual state as non-existent, essentially display: none.

-If, however, the element is locked after being in the DOM, we need to consider and decide how to display the element's current, "stale", visual state.
-This is left as an enhancement to display locking.
-The documentation for the locked-after-append mode is going to be updated at a future date.

 ---
 ### Motivating Examples